- Main Menu

 It’s not uncommon for kindred terminology to be used in high technology in data science, which can make things confusing when new terms are coined or become relevant to an organization.
 So, I wanted to address a few questions related to data lake versus data warehouse to help clear things up.

 A data warehouse is a big repository for specific types of structured and filtered data—collected over time and for a specific purpose.
 Its function is typically more about archiving and historical analysis, and less about operational resiliency.
 Data warehouses are often siloed, and the data collected and stored in them is used for a specific purpose where the value of that data increases over time to enrich the organization’s understanding of that certain purpose.
 Data warehouses are useful for spotting long-term trends and developing business intelligence where there is no sense of urgency behind the decisions being made through the insights gained from their analysis in data management.

-While data warehousing collects and stores specific types of data for non-urgent analysis, data lakes are designed to collect, normalize, analyze, and use—in real time—all the raw data generated by an organization’s IT enterprise, including structured, unstructured, and topological data.
+While data warehousing collects and stores specific types of structured and unstructured data for non-urgent analysis, data lakes are designed to collect, normalize, analyze, and use all the raw data generated by an organization’s IT enterprise, including structured, unstructured, and topological data.
 In IT, this includes data federated from all of an enterprise’s different infrastructure sources, like Google, Microsoft, and Amazon, as well as events, faults, logs, configurations, and performance.

 While the raw data is useful in data science, what’s more valuable is a clean, normalized data lake wherein the raw data is organized in such a way that users can use the data for further queries or analysis.
 Normalization is the process by which data in the data lake is de-duplicated, formatted consistently, grouped logically, and stored in a more organized structure.
 Once normalized, the data can be visualized and analyzed.
 Without normalizations, a company can collect all the data it wants, but most of it will simply go unused, taking up space not benefitting the organization in any meaningful way.